A variational inference framework for inverse problems

 Let $\widehat{\bX}_{ \mbox{MCMC}}$ be the inverse vectorization of the estimate of $\bx$ obtained as the sample mean of the corresponding MCMC chains.
 We simulate data through:

 with $\sigma_{\varepsilon}=50$ and $\bK$ generated according to \eqref{eq:Kbiomed}, using $\delta$ values from the set $(0.7,0.8,0.9)$ and without truncating interactions ($\ell=\infty$).
+The example plots provided in the supplement show how the blur increases for higher $\delta$.
 For each $\delta$ value we generate 100 datasets and fit model \eqref{eq:linInvProbModel} via both MFVB and MCMC.
 For fitting we apply the same $\bK$ matrix used to generate the datasets, i.e. without truncation of interactions, but also fit the model again setting to zero the elements of $\bK$ associated with pairs of observations whose distance exceeds a truncation value $\ell=5$.
 The MFVB algorithm is stopped when the relative difference of estimates of $\bX$ goes below $10^{-2}$ between two iterations.
 We generate Markov chains of length 6,000 and retain 5,000 of them after discarding 1,000 warm-up samples.

 Table \ref{tab:SimStudRes} summarizes the results of the simulation study including: accuracy of the variational inference estimates of $\bX$ versus MCMC; variational inference percentage of coverage for $\bX$, i.e. the number of times the entries of $\widehat{\bX}_{ \mbox{MCMC}}$ falls inside their 95\% variational inference credible intervals; variational inference and MCMC computational times.
 Average and standard deviations (in brackets) of each indicator are displayed for each combination of $\delta$ and $\ell$ values.